12 days / 11 nights

 Continue birding all morning around the Burbayar Nature Reserve, and after lunch you will be transferred back to your hotel in Panama City where you will arrive mid afternoon.

-Night at TOSCANA INN (BL)
+Night at HYATT PANAMA (BL)

 Day 12: Depart Panama